School Ghost Stories: Background

 In the mid-1980s, a schoolteacher named Toru Tsunemitsu began to share ghost stories with his young students.
 Tsunemitsu originally began his focus on ghost stories around town, but found an unusually large amount of them centered on school.
 He began to narrow his focus to school-based ghost stories, and asked his students for them, which led to his receiving over 160 stories in two weeks.

 In 1990, the first volume of these stories by Tsunemitsu was released under the title Gakkō no Kaidan.
 The stories were aimed at children and published by Kodansha and became very popular in Japan.
 The stories were later adapted into television where they were bought by Kansai Television who televised a six-episode miniseries in 1994.
 In 1995, the School Ghost Stories film was made.

 Release

 School Ghost Stories was released in Japan on July 8, 1995, where it was distributed by Toho.
 It earned a distribution income of ($14.5 million) in Japan, and reached a total box office gross of in Japan.

 Reception

 David Kalat, author of J-Horror: The Definitive Guide to The Ring, The Grudge and Beyond (2007), described the series as being "packed with two scoops of wild, surrealistic visions, but no real sense of menace.
 A threadbare and uninteresting plot holds together 100-some minutes' worth of weird but mostly non-threatening spooks."

-Sequels
+Legacy

 The film is the first of the School Ghost Stories features, and was followed by School Ghost Stories 2 in 1996.
 A third film, School Ghost Stories 3, was released in 1997, followed by a fourth, School Ghost Stories 4, in 1999.

+A video game adaptation was released for the Sega Saturn on July 14, 1995.